WORKSHOPS & EVENTS.

 Learn with a team near you.

-Join us for an upcoming event!
-Our speakers series, Data Innovations, supports our vision of helping Maine nonprofits think differently about data.
-Twice a year, Data Innovations will feature inspirational speakers from Boston and beyond to highlight innovative ideas and practices that can be implemented right here in Maine.
-Use the links below to learn more and register for our Fall 2018 series!
+Past Data Innovations Events and speakers: Our speakers series, Data Innovations, supports our vision of helping Maine nonprofits think differently about data.
+Twice a year, Data Innovations feature inspirational speakers from Boston and beyond to highlight innovative ideas and practices that can be implemented right here in Maine.

 A FREE talk with Catherine D’Ignazio

 PORTLAND | University Events Room | November 1, 2018 | light refreshments at 6:00pm, talk at 6:30pm

 Data visualizations can dazzle, inform, and persuade.
 It is precisely this power that makes it worth asking: “Visualization by whom?
 For whom?
 In whose interest?
 Informed by whose values?”
 These are some of the questions that emerge from what we call data feminism, a way of thinking about data and its visualization that is informed by the past several decades of intersectional feminist activism and thinking.

 Using visualization as a starting point, this talk works backwards through the data-processing pipeline in order to show how a feminist approach to thinking about data not only exposes how power and privilege presently operate in data science, but also suggests how different design principles can help to mitigate bias, expose inequality and work towards equity.
 In the process, we learn about the talented journalists, artists, data scientists and communities that are at the forefront of data-driven justice.

 Light refreshments will be served.
 This lecture is offered FREE and open to students, faculty, staff, students and community members through a collaboration between the Data Innovation Project, USM’s Muskie School of Public Service, The Center for Collaboration & Development, and the Women & Gender Studies Department.